 Install the duct system in accordance with Standards of the National Board of Fire Underwriters for the Installation of Air Conditioning, Warm Air Heating and Ventilating Systems.
 Pamphlets No. 90A and 90B.

 A closed return duct system must be used, with the return duct connected to the furnace.
 NOTE: Ductwork must never be attached to the back of the furnace.
-For upflow installations requiring 1800 CFM or more, use either two side returns or bottom return or a combination of side/ bottom.
+For installations requiring 1800 CFM or more, use a bottom return or two-sided return.
 Flexible joints may be used for supply and return connections to reduce noise transmission.
 To prevent the blower from interfering with combustion air or draft when a central return is used, a connecting duct must be installed between the unit and the utility room wall.
 Never use a room, closet, or alcove as a return air chamber.